liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 Background information: we use [flutter_redux](https://pub.dev/packages/flutter_redux) for our state management.
 It allows us to centralize our application state in a single place and control how it is updated.
 It behaves mostly like the original Redux from JavaScript, and a very nice explanation of the main concepts can be found [here.](https://redux.js.org/introduction/three-principles)

 ### Redux Selectors
-_A pattern of writing helper functions that take the full state object and return a specific part of the state._
+_A pattern of writing helper functions that take the entire state object and return a specific part of the state._

 When using flutter_redux, all application state is stored in a single place - the state object.
 Rather than access this information by being aware of its structure, we encapsulate away this information and access the data with selectors.
 This provides the benefit of allowing the underlying state structure to change without having to change all our code.